Skip to Main Content

 Identify who will be responsible for communicating to:

-- the service or provider that the PGD has been authorised and is available for implementation
+• the service or provider that the PGD has been authorised and is available for use

-- individual practitioners that the PGD has been authorised (including plans for the individual practitioners to undertake any relevant training and obtain authorisation to work under the PGD)
+• individual practitioners that the PGD has been authorised and can be used (including plans for the individual practitioners to undertake any relevant training and obtain authorisation to work under the PGD if this hasn’t been arranged prior to PGD authorisation).

-Plan how these elements of communication will happen and when.
+Plan how these elements of communication will happen, who is responsible for them and when they will need to happen.